Food to go evolution: learnings from Sydney and Melbourne

 The leading supermarket retailers in Australia clearly have significant ambitions in food-to-go—but today, the key task strikes us as bringing customers on the journey and consistently showing credentials in this area.

 While we saw some strong executions here, they were typically the exceptions rather than the rule.
-A fairly standardised basic offer filled the shelves of many - and to be honest, often therefore competing in a different segment to the numerous food-to-go specialists.
+A fairly standardised basic offer filled the shelves of many - and, as a result. often therefore competing in a different segment to the numerous food-to-go specialists.

 The direction of travel is positive—but building a truly compelling, destination-led food-to-go offer will require sustained focus and clear positioning.
 We also believe looking at a range of global benchmarks for inspiration, and take learnings not just from their front end propositions but also their back end operations to make it work in a high cost labour market like Australia.